 where address-text is simply the lease IP address converted to a hyphenated string.
-For example, if lease address is 3001:1::70E, the qualifying suffix "example.com", and the default value is used for generated-prefix, the generated FQDN would be:
+For example, if lease address is 3001:1::70E, the qualifying suffix "example.com", and the default value is used for generated-prefix, the generated FQDN would be: myhost-3001-1--70E.example.com.

-myhost-3001-1--70E.example.com.

-9.2.21 DHCPv4-over-DHCPv6: DHCPv6 Side
+9.2.22 DHCPv4-over-DHCPv6: DHCPv6 Side

 The support of DHCPv4-over-DHCPv6 transport is described in RFC 7341 and is implemented using cooperating DHCPv4 and DHCPv6 servers.
-This section is about the configuration of the DHCPv6 side (the DHCPv4 side is described in Section 8.2.19).
+This section is about the configuration of the DHCPv6 side (the DHCPv4 side is described in Section 8.2.20).

 Note DHCPv4-over-DHCPv6 support is experimental and the details of the inter-process communication can change: both the DHCPv4 and DHCPv6 sides should be running the same version of Kea.
+For instance the support of port relay (RFC 8357) introduced such such incompatible change.